ivan-m/graphviz/FAQ.md

 **Canonical:**

-:   matches the output of `dot -Tcanon`.
-Recommended for use when
+:   matches the (former) output of `dot -Tcanon`.
+Recommended for use
-    converting existing data into Dot (especially with the `graphElemsToDot` function in `Data.GraphViz`).
+    when converting existing data into Dot (especially with the `graphElemsToDot` function in `Data.GraphViz`).

 **Generalised:**